deriveitCreator/deriveit/README.md

 ## Updates

 Versioning is done using "npm version [new-version] --git-tag-version false"

+<b>update 13.1:</b>
+- Added articles `modLemma4`.
+- Edited articles `powerful_from_square_and_cube`, `gcdLemma8`, `the_geocentric_view` and `eulers_theorem`.
+- Topic links are now stored in `infoStore/topicsInfo.tsx` instead of `infoStore/getTopicLinks/route/tsx`.
+- Removed the `footerStyles` folder.
+Footers are now in the `mainStyles` folder.
+- In `FormBox.tsx`, input elements have hydration warning suppressed.
+- Removed z-index from topic header.
+- For design 2, the document background is always `rgb(150,60,0)`.
+- Removed `ClientPart.tsx` from topic and subtopic.
+- Transfer some tailwind styling to scss.
+- Links in the subtopic page for design 1 now replace spaces with underscore.
+- For design 2, topic and subtopic pages now render server side (except for the footer).
+- For design 2, made coding style changes for the aside element.
+- For design 2, responsive styling is now done by css instead of javascript.
+- For design 2, `ExtraInfoBox` in article pages was not showing, that is fixed now.
+- For design 1, when navigating to the topic page form the home page, the scroll bar would not appear.
+This is fixed now.

 <b>update 12.10:</b>
 - For design1, `MathJax.typeset()` executes after font size changes.